Skip to main content

 A brunette woman resting her head, tired, on a table that's covered in dollar bills.

-If we were to summarise the UK population’s immediate thoughts on the 2024 Budget Update, it’s safe to say it would be: rising costs.
+A lot has come from the two years of Budget Updates.
+And, if we were to summarise the UK population’s immediate thoughts on both the 2024 and 2025 Budget Updates, it’s safe to say it would be: rising costs.

-From wage increases and public service reforms to rising Stamp Duty and Capital Gains Tax, the good, the bad, and the (slightly) helpful have been topics of conversation (and concern) for many - especially as some changes began to roll out from the New Year, leaving small businesses struggling to cope with the real impact.
+From wage increases and public service reforms to rising Stamp Duty and Capital Gains Tax, the good, the bad, and the (slightly) helpful have been topics of conversation (and concern) for many - especially as some changes began to roll out over 2025 and continue through 2026, leaving small-to-medium businesses struggling to cope with the real impact.

-However, because of this and more changes, many announcements affect employers.
-From minimum wage and National Insurance contribution (NIC) increases to contract restrictions and Employee Allowance, the rising costs from the 2024 Budget Update are a natural worry for small businesses.
+Due to these and other changes, many announcements impact employers.
+From minimum wage and National Insurance contribution (NIC) increases to contract restrictions and Employee Allowance, the rising costs from the Budget Update are a natural worry for small businesses.

-But what changes in the Budget Update (good and bad!) will specifically impact SMBs this year?
+But what changes from the last two years in the Budget Update (good and bad!) specifically impact SMBs?
 Here’s a quick overview.

 Key updates that could affect small businesses